 Your client program uses an object reference to invoke an operation on an object or to reference data contained by the object.
-"Manipulating object references" on page 153 describes the variety of ways that object references can be manipulated.
+"Manipulating object references" describes the variety of ways that object references can be manipulated.

 The following example shows how to invoke an operation using an object reference: